sholayy/Customer-Journey-Analysis-and-Automation/README.md

 * Implemented automated data collection using bash scripting with while loops for 160+ days of historical data, ensuring comprehensive tracking of customer progression through all stages
 * Developed categorization system using command line operations for registration status sorting, enabling clear segmentation of users at each journey stage
 * Established automated ETL pipeline using crontab for scheduled downloads and PostgreSQL integration
-* Created robust psql command integration for seamless database updates, ensuring real-time tracking of customer journey progression
+* PostgreSQL integration for structured data storage and analysis ensuring real-time tracking of customer journey progression

 ## DATA VISUALIZATION
 ### 1. Revenue Source Analysis